-As of September 24th, 2017 we have programs across 27 nursing schools in - Online.
-You’ll be able to find different courses that cover an extensive range of topics that include but not limited to Associates Degree, Direct Entry MSN and Certified Nursing Assistant.
-You can take these and a range of other course/degree options from schools that include Kaplan University - Online, Walden University - Online, Georgetown University - Online.
+As of November 23rd, 2017 we have programs across 27 nursing schools in - Online.
+You’ll be able to find different courses that cover an extensive range of topics that include but not limited to Certified Nursing Assistant, Direct Entry MSN and RN-BSN.
+You can take these and a range of other course/degree options from schools that include Davenport University - Online Graduate, Capella University - Online, Kaplan University - Online.
 If you’re looking for other states to start or further your studies we cover programs across the U.S. such as .

 Applying to an RN to BSN Program